-beneficiary income Income the trustee derives to the extent it vests in a beneficiary during the year or is paid within defined times. complying trusts Trusts where the trustee has paid tax on worldwide income, whether by obligation or election, and the tax obligations relating to the trustee's income tax liability have been met. dual status trusts Trusts that meet the criteria to be both a complying trust and a foreign trust. foreign trusts Trusts that have not had a New Zealand resident settlor at any time since 17 December 1987. foreign-exemption trusts Foreign trusts or trusts that have used the exemption on foreign- sourced amounts. non-complying trusts Trusts that are neither a complying trust nor a foreign trust. taxable distributions Taxable amounts that are not beneficiary income distributed by a foreign trust or a non-complying trust to a beneficiary. trustee income Income the trustee derives to the extent it is not beneficiary income.
+Income the trustee derives to the extent it vests in a beneficiary during the year or is paid within defined times.
+Trusts where the trustee has paid tax on worldwide income, whether by obligation or election, and the tax obligations relating to the trustee's income tax liability have been met.
+Trusts that meet the criteria to be both a complying trust and a foreign trust.
+Trusts that have not had a New Zealand resident settlor at any time since 17 December 1987.
+Foreign trusts or trusts that have used the exemption on foreign-sourced amounts.
+Trusts that are neither a complying trust nor a foreign trust.
+Taxable amounts that are not beneficiary income distributed by a foreign trust or a non-complying trust to a beneficiary.
+Income the trustee derives to the extent it is not beneficiary income.